adriel-tech/adriel-tech.github.io/_posts/2022-6-17-FreeBSD-livecd-zfs-send.md

 Install Freebsd with a zfs mirror, you don't need to adjust anything else all your settings will be brought over from your HDD raid on the server.

-# 2. Spare PC: LiveCD
+# 2. Spare PC: live CD

-Reboot your fresh install back to the liveCD.
+Reboot your fresh install back to the live CD.
 Make a new temporary directory for the zroot mirror you created in the previous step, then import it.
 ~~~
 mkdir /tmp/zroot2